-During the past decade, the growth of services as part of the revenue and profit mix of technology companies has changed how these companies must think about managing human capital.
-Interestingly, internal IT operations and other shared services teams are often being viewed by their users as ‘internal service providers’ again creating a deeper focus on efficient and effective use of labor.
+During the past decade, the growth of services in the new world services economy has changed how these companies must think about managing human capital.
 Just as manufacturers learned through advanced inventory planning techniques to have parts available in the right place at just the right time, services providers (internally and externally focused) are now challenged to identify a similar approach to human resource management.
+Examples of these service providers includes those in professional and consulting services, marketing agencies, enterprise/IT, accounting, tax and audit firms, product developers, legal services, and more

 Just-in-Time Resourcing® (JITR) is our brand for human capital management services.
-We help companies build the right set of capabilities to accomplish the most efficient use of human capital for professional, consulting and shared services (e.g. internal IT) operations.
+We help companies build the right set of capabilities to accomplish the most efficient use of human capital for services intensive operations conducting project-based work.
 RTM Consulting introduced Just-in-Time Resourcing® solutions to help companies with the complex task of getting the right person with the right skills in the right place at the right time.
 Getting the right person with the right skills in the right place at the right time, effectively and efficiently, has become mission critical.

 Global Resource Management (GRM)

 Global Resource Management (GRM), a standard process methodology, was developed for achieving highly efficient deployment of human capital as part of our Just-in-Time Resourcing® brand of human capital management services.
-Whether your company is large or small, efficiently managing human capital will mean the difference between success and failure.
+Whether your company is large or small, efficiently managing human capital supporting services in your business will mean the difference between success and failure.

 Key Resource Management Challenges Today